College Park GA DUI Lawyer - College Park DUI Attorney

 30-Day Warning for DUI Arrests in College Park Georgia

 When you are arrested for DUI in College Park GA, you only have thirty days to protect your rights.
 You need to hire a College Park Georgia DUI Attorney in order to protect your rights, including your right to drive and your freedom.
 Act now.
 You only have one opportunity to protect your right to drive.
 Get your ALS Hearing Request filed today.

 College Park prosecutors and judges look to discourage DUI so they want to impose as steep of penalties as possible.
 There are a lot of different sentences that you can receive, but the worst include jail time, probation, community service, high fines and court fees, random drug or alcohol testing, loss of license, mandatory safe driving classes, alcohol or drug counseling and more!
 Not to mention the stigma that can be involved when a DUI conviction is on your record.
 Potential employers and school admission boards will be privy to that information for years to come.
 The best way to avoid the worst of these sentences is to build a solid defense with the help of our College Park DUI attorneys.

 What can a College Park GA DUI Attorney Do For You?

 An experienced College Park DUI lawyer will work hard to protect you from unnecessary consequences of DUI charges.
 For example, after you are arrested your Georgia driver's license will be suspended.
 This will happen before you can go to trial or even have a plea hearing.
-You only have 10 business days after your arrest to file what is known as a 10 day letter.
+You only have thirty days after your arrest to file what is known as a 30-day letter.
 This letter is basically an appeal to stop the state of Georgia from imposing a suspension of your license.
 Our office is staffed by College Park DUI Lawyers that know the system in College Park GA.
 Our College Park DUI Attorneys know how to handle your license hearing.